ADP

 Early Experiments

-The Iconic Style: This test was trained on a set of early ADP icons.
+This next test was trained on a set of early ADP icons.
 They are composed of organic lines and separated blocks of colour.
 It replicates a more minimalist design approach and a broad use of white space.

-The Kent Style: Continuing along the previous path, we tested organic figures and sets of colors, but this time used larger/bolder shapes and got rid of our strokes.
-The result was not as refined as the previous attempt..
+Continuing along the previous path, we tested organic figures and sets of colors, but this time used larger/bolder shapes and got rid of our strokes.